Home › Money & Tax

 When do Centrelink payments arrive?

 Most Centrelink payments are made fortnightly.
 FTB can be paid fortnightly or as a lump sum after the end of the financial year.
-Use our Payment Calendar to see exact dates.
+Keep your income estimate up to date so balancing does not create a debt.

 Explore more pillars